cooljingle/memrise-audio-provider/README.md

 * [Google TTS API](http://techcrunch.com/2009/12/14/the-unofficial-google-text-to-speech-api/)
 * [Voice RSS](http://www.voicerss.org/)

 Speech Synthesis is available on chrome on a select number of languages.
 For firefox it currently works (firefox 44+) for English and Mandarin Chinese, but also requires you to navigate to **about:config** and set **media.webspeech.synth.enabled** to **true**.
+(Update - this was set to true by default in firefox 49)

 Failing this, the script will try generating audio via google's tts api.
 This has support for a large number of languages, but the audio generation may drop out temporarily as google has imposed limits to prevent abuse of the system.